josephspurrier/polarbearblog/README.md

 ### Local Development Flag

-When `SS_LOCAL` is set, the following things will happen:
+When `PBB_LOCAL` is set, the following things will happen:

 - data storage will be the local filesystem instead of in GCP Storage
 - redirects will no be attempted so you can use localhost:8080